 The IT community in general is against paying.
 In a survey of the Spiceworks community, an online network of IT professionals, there was near unanimity against paying the ransom.
 This opinion was held even by members whose networks had been infected.
 These victims reported that most data was recoverable from backups, although they experienced data loss due to unmonitored and failed backups as well as the loss of between 1-24 hours of data from their last backup cycle.
 We are assuming that the organization has a choice of paying the ransom or not.
 But if it has no unaffected backups, there is no choice but to pay the ransom.

 There is much that can be done to mitigate the damage that a ransomware attack can create, and even to prevent one.
-This is the subject of a future article; stay tuned!

 Sign up to our blog below if you’d like to get the next blog post delivered right to your inbox.